 Cash Equivalents.
 Enron records as cash equivalents all highly liquid short-term investments with original maturities of three months or less.

 Inventories.
-Inventories consist primarily of commodities, priced at market.
+Inventories consist primarily of commodities, priced at market as such inventories are used in trading activities.

 Depreciation, Depletion and Amortization.
 The provision for depreciation and amortization with respect to operations other than oil and gas producing activities is computed using the straight-line or regulatorily mandated method, based on estimated economic lives.
 Composite depreciation rates are applied to functional groups of property having similar economic characteristics.
 The cost of utility property units retired, other than land, is charged to accumulated depreciation.